nick-The-One/python_course/08_data_types_pt6.md

 # Data types, part 6: The Rest

+## Tuples

+* Tuples is almost the same as the list, but immutable.
+That's the main difference
+* This allow you to use complex values as keys **show**
+* Bit faster — due to some compiler optimisation, less abstraction layers between them and actual objects and fixed size allows to allocate memory more efficiently[^2]
+* Tuples also default data type for multiple assignments (as we already know) and function arguments — we'll se it later
+* Creating tuple: `tuple(iter)`, `(1, 2 ... n)` or even `var = 1, 2, ... n`; although be careful with last method — it doesn't work everywhere
+  * If you want to create tuple with the size of 1, don't forget about trailing coma **show** `t = (1)`
+* Tuples implement all of common sequence operators[^3] save for add and update operators

 ## Sets

 * One of the types that we skipped in numerical variables discussion that we really shouldn't have is set